State Council Applications and Information

 - Peer vote at State Achievement Days

-A voting ballot will be opened (voting station near State Days headquarters) immediately following the speeches at 4-H State Achievement Days (Wed) each county may have two voting delegates regardless of size or population.
+A voting ballot will be opened (voting station near State Days headquarters) immediately following the speeches at 4-H State Achievement Days each county may have two voting delegates regardless of size or population.
 Those delegates must vote that evening (between the specified hours) the ballots will be tallied by early evening and the results will be given to the application committee for review.
 The members of the team will then be selected and all applicants will be brought together for the results that evening.
 The members of the new council team will meet that evening (possibly missing some or the entire dance) and select the officers by the traditional PA 4-H selection process.
-The next morning the prior council team will retire and the new council and their offices will be announced and inducted at the awards ceremony on Thursday.
+The next morning the prior council team will retire and the new council and their offices will be announced and inducted at the awards ceremony.